Health and Safety

 All students studying abroad are required to have health and medical insurance for the duration of their time abroad.
-Most Affiliated program providers will provide health insurance in their program fees, so please review the coverage of all these plans if you are joining an affiliate provider.
+Most affiliated program providers will offer health insurance in their program fees; the OSA and Risk Management will review the coverage offered by the provider to determine if the policy meets our minimum standards of coverage.

 All WTAMU students on faculty-led study abroad programs are required to have Health and Travel Insurance through Cultural Insurance Services International (CISI).
 This insurance will be purchased through your program fees.
 For information on coverage please see the brochure at CISI.

 Students and faculty should contact the OSA with emergencies at +1 806-651-5309 during office hours.
 The OSA will work with students, whether it be an evacuation, medical assistance, or any other type of emergency.
-If it's after hours, contact the University Police Department at +1 806-651-2300.
+If it is after hours, please contact the University Police Department at +1 806-651-2300.